 - CRM Onboarding

 - Audience Extension

 - Data Appends

-Wunderman Data Products operates in the United States and Brazil.
+Wunderman Thompson Data operates in the United States and Canada.
 Our UK offering is now managed by Conexance based in France.
-To review their privacy practices, visit: http://www.conexancemd.com/en/Privacy.php
+To submit a request to Conexance, please send an email to email@example.com.
+Please include your full name, your current address and previous address if you have been at your current address fewer than six months.
+To review their privacy practices, visit: https://www.conexancemd.com/en/privacy-policy.html

 PERSONAL INFORMATION COLLECTION AND USE

 At times, we may request that you voluntarily supply us with personal information or you may choose to provide us with your personal information by emailing us via the “Careers” and “Contact” sections of this website.
 Generally, this information is requested or provided when you want us to provide you with information.